snwh/moka-icon-theme/README.md

     sudo ./INSTALL

-###Making new icons
+###Making New Icons

-To render icons using the provided scripts you will need:
+To run the provided scripts (and edit icons) you will need:

  * inkscape
  * ruby
- * python
+ * python3

+To render a new icon, run the following.

+    ./render-pngs.py

+This will read the SVGs in the "src" directory, and render the respective icons (provided there are changes).

+To render symbolic icons, run:

+    ./render-symbolic.rb

+I'd like to thank whomever in the GNOME project wrote those scripts, which I poached and modified. :-)

 -----------